ricardogarfe/redmine_wysiwyg_textile/README.md

 Redmine Wysiwyg Textile Editor
 =================

+Forked from https://github.com/stefan-langenmaier/redmine_wysiwyg_textile to get it working for redmine 2.01.

 A TinyMCE test application for Textile wiki pages.

 Currently this is a test version for in-house use only since there is a few issues that need to be sorted out regarding the conversion to and from textile and other security issues.
 If you stick to simple textile formatting it's not a problem, but when it comes to images and macros that's another issue.